 - 300 mg/2 mL

-Depending on the condition you’re taking Dupixent for, your doctor will usually start you on a loading (starting) dose of the drug.
-A loading dose is a higher dose of medication that’s given at the start of treatment.
+Depending on the condition you’re taking Dupixent for, your doctor may start you on a loading (starting) dose of the drug.
+A loading dose is a higher dose of medication that’s given at the beginning of treatment.
 This allows the medication to start working quickly.

-After receiving a loading dose, you’ll continue treatment with maintenance doses.
+If you receive a loading dose, you’ll then continue treatment with maintenance doses.
 These are lower doses that maintain a consistent level of the drug in your body over time.
-Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.
+Regardless of whether your doctor prescribes a loading dose, they will ultimately prescribe the smallest dosage that provides the desired effect.

-Dupixent dosage for eczema in adults and children
+Dupixent dosage for atopic dermatitis in adults and children

-Dupixent is approved for eczema treatment in adults and children ages 6 years and older.
-The loading dose of Dupixent for eczema in adults is 600 mg (two 300-mg injections).
-After this starting dose, the typical maintenance dosage for eczema is 300 mg every other week.
+The loading dose of Dupixent for atopic dermatitis in adults is 600 mg (two 300-mg injections).
+After this starting dose, the typical maintenance dosage for atopic dermatitis is 300 mg every other week.

-Dupixent’s pediatric dosage (dosage for children) is based on body weight in kilograms (kg).* Below is a chart showing the dosing recommendations for children ages 6 to 17 years:
+Dupixent’s pediatric dosage (dosage for children) is based on age and body weight in kilograms (kg).* Below is a chart showing the dosing recommendations for children ages 6 years to 17 years, including loading dose.

 |Body weight||Loading (starting) dose||Maintenance dosage|